AdobeDocs/workfront.en/help/quicksilver/maestro/edit-fields.md

 # Edit Maestro fields

-You can edit the field setting for fields that are already created.
+You can edit the field settings for fields that are already created.

 For information about creating Adobe Maestro fields, see [Create Mestro fields](../maestro/create-fields.md).

 This article describes how you can edit the settings for Maestro fields.
-For information about editing field values for Maestro records, see [Edit Mestro records](../maestro/edit-records.md).
+For information about editing field values for Maestro records, see [Edit records](../maestro/edit-records.md).

 Consider the following when editing fields: